defano/wyldcard/README.md

 ## Containers

-A _container_ is anything in HyperCard that you can `put` a value into: Parts, variables, properties, menus and the message box are containers.
+A _container_ is anything in HyperCard that you can `put` a value into: Parts, variables, properties, menus and the message box are all containers.

 #### Variable containers

 In HyperTalk, variables are implicitly declared and initialized with the empty string.
-Simply referring to a variable within a script "creates" that variable containing `empty` if a variable of the same name doesn't already exist.
+Simply referring to a variable within a script "declares" that variable initialized with `empty`.
 For example:

 ```
 on mouseDown
   put "Look ma!
-No declaration" into theMessage  -- theMessage is a variable
+No declaration" into theMessage  -- 'theMessage' is a new variable
   answer theMessage
 end mouseDown
 ```

-Local variables in HyperTalk are lexically scoped; they retain their value only within the handler or function in which they're used.
+Local variables in HyperTalk are lexically scoped.
+That is, they retain their value only within the handler from which they were created.

 A variable may be made global by explicitly declaring it so with the `global` keyword.
-Global variables are accessible from any script anywhere in the stack, and once created, they retain their value until HyperTalk Java is quit.
-Note that variables that are not explicitly declared as global are considered local, even when a global variable of the same name exists.
+Global variables are accessible from any script in any in the stack, and once created, they retain their value until the stack is closed.
+Note that variables that are not explicitly declared as global are considered local, even if a global variable of the same name exists.

 ```
 --